 Trusting God in Times of Peril

-By Ben
+Ben

 Whether you serve close to home or in another country, you can’t promise your family you’ll always be safe.
-Sometimes there is danger in missions.
+Sometimes, there is danger in missions.
 In this article, part of a series on barriers to serving in mission, a Pioneer shares how he’s come to appreciate God’s presence in dangerous times and places.

 Facing unexpected danger in missions

-When I was 21 years old I had to be evacuated from Liberia, West Africa, because a civil war had broken out there.
+When I was 21 years old, I had to be evacuated from Liberia, West Africa, because a civil war had broken out there.
 I had to drive past dead bodies on the street on my way to find refuge.
 Previously, armed robbers surrounded the place where I was living with two Liberian men.
 They shattered one of our windows as they tried to break in and rob our home.
 I was glad our windows had bars.
 They never got in.

-More recently I moved to East Asia with my family, including a child only six months old.
+More recently, I moved to East Asia with my family, including a child only six months old.
 We sold or got rid of almost everything we owned and went to a culture completely unknown to us, realizing we would have to learn several languages if we were to be part of seeing the gospel proclaimed to those who had never heard it.
 Daunting to say the least.

 I guess I’ve been through some scary things.
 I’m grateful.
 God brought me to safety through those perilous times in my life.